-Begin by cutting your metal to fit into the back of the frame.
+Begin by cutting your metal (or backing) to fit into the back of the frame.

 Paint one side of the metal with chalkboard paint.
-Apply two coats of paint and season with chalk.
+Let it dry.
+Apply a second coat of chalkboard paint.
+Let it dry.

 When the chalkboard paint has dried, insert it into the frame, chalkboard side up from the backside of the frame (are you seeing where I’m going with this?)

-The back of the frame is much prettier than the front, but in order to hold the chalkboard in place, we need to cut some moulding.
-Cut the end of your moulding at a 45 degree angle.
-Fit it into the frame and mark where to make your cut.
+The back of the frame is much prettier than the front, but in order to hold the chalkboard in place, we need to cut some picture molding.
+Cut the end of your molding at a 45 degree angle.
+Fit it into the frame and mark where to make your second cut.

-Continue fitting and cutting moulding around your frame.
+Continue fitting and cutting molding around your frame.

-Once all three pieces are dry fit, you are ready to secure them.
+Once all four pieces of molding fit, you are ready to secure them.

 Apply a bead of wood glue along the inside edge of the back of the frame.

-Set the moulding pieces in place and wipe up any glue that squeezes out.
+Set the molding pieces in place and wipe up any glue that squeezes out.

-Clamp the moulding pieces and the frame.
+Clamp the molding pieces and the frame.
 Allow the glue to dry for at least an hour.